-Richard Ellis has served as Chair of the Board since its inception in August 2014, is a current member of the Member of the Remuneration and Performance Committee and represents East Gippsland Shire Council on the Gippsland Forum
+Richard Ellis has served as Chair of the Board since its inception in August 2014, and is a current member of the Board's Remuneration and Performance Committee.
+He has also chaired the Gippsland Forum.

-He has a wide and diverse professional background in public administration and business across several sectors and brings a keen eye to the role of Chair and the management of waste in Gippsland.
-His interest and involvement with waste management has been further enhanced by maintaining his local shire’s waste portfolio.
+Richard Ellis has a wide and diverse professional background in public administration and business across several sectors and brings a keen eye to the role of Chair and the management of waste in Gippsland.
+His interest and involvement with waste management was enhanced whilst maintaining his local shire’s waste portfolio.

 Richard is very active in the Gippsland area and has held several statutory and community positions.
-His roles include Chair of the Gippsland Coastal Board, Councillor on the East Gippsland Shire and former President of the Lakes Entrance Surf Life Saving Club among other positions.
+His many and diverse roles have included Chair of the Gippsland Coastal Board, member of the Victorian Coastal Council, Mayor and Councillor on the East Gippsland Shire and former President of the Lakes Entrance Surf Life Saving Club amongst other positions.

-Chris Badger was appointed to the Board on 1 August 2014 as a general director and is the current Chair of the Audit, Risk and Finance Committee.
+Chris Badger was appointed to the Board on 1 August 2014 as a Non-Executive Director and is the current Chair of the Audit, Risk and Finance Committee.
 Chris has over 30 years’ experience both in Australia and internationally in the utilities, energy, and infrastructure sectors at senior executive level having held positions with Loy Yang Power, WestNet Energy, Alinta Ltd, E.ON Ag and Powergen PLC.

-Chris is a Director of Gippsland Ports (from August 2019), Director of Gippsland Water (2017 - present), Independent member of the Wellington Shire Audit and Risk Committee (2016 - present), Trustee Super Director (2012) and is a Director of his own consultancy business (2012 - present).
+Chris is a NEDr of Gippsland Ports (from August 2019), and Gippsland Water (2017 - present), Chair and Independent member of the Wellington Shire Council Audit and Risk Committee (2016 - present), Chair and independent member of South Gippsland Shire Council Audit and Risk Committee (Dec 2018 - present), Trustee Super Director (2012 - present) and is a Director of his own consultancy business (2012 - present).

-Pamela Rothfield joined the Board on 31 October 2017 and represents Bass Coast Shire Council on the Gippsland Forum.
+Pamela Rothfield joined the Board on 31 October 2017 and represented Bass Coast Shire Council on the Gippsland Forum.

 Pamela commenced her working life at Village Roadshow, where she learned the disciplines required to work in an executive team of a large structured organisation.
-Pamela progressed to take on an executive role, Manager of Acquisitions for Roadshow Distributors, regularly travelling overseas negotiating the multi-million-dollar purchase of film distribution rights for the territory of Australasia.
+Pamela, who holds a Diploma in Accounting, progressed to take on an executive role for the company, regularly travelling overseas negotiating the multi-million-dollar purchase of film distribution rights for the territory of Australasia.

 Today, Pamela and her sister own a large IT company, which they bought as a fledgling business in 1992.
 It is now run by an executive team, which has allowed her to step away from the day-to-day management.

-Siska Hester was appointed to the board in August 2018 as a general director and is a member of the Remuneration and Performance Committee.
+Siska Hester was appointed to the board on 1 August 2018 as a general director and is a member of the Remuneration and Performance Committee.

 She is an experienced environmental professional having worked within both government (state and local) and private industry.